araggohnxd/stats-preview-card-component/README.md

 };
 ```

-I also had my first contact with media queries and it's use to make wep pages responsive.
+I also had my first contact with media queries and it's use to make web pages responsive.

 ### Continued development